Do you need to learn Danish to live in Denmark?

 One of the arguments for not learning Danish is ‘what’s the point, only 5 and a half million people speak the language’.
-I’ve heard this a few times.
+I’ve heard this a few times from seemingly smart people.
 Well unless you generally talk with a couple of million people per year, I really don’t think that argument is anything other than an excuse for laziness.

 Some of the Danish language schools